Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent

-This section presents the complete sequence of MCP tool calls executed by Catalyst-Agent during the screening of \ce{CoAl2O4} (Materials Project identifier mp-36447, spacegroup $Fd\bar{3}m$) for the oxygen reduction reaction using the $\ast$OH adsorbate.
+This section presents the complete sequence of MCP tool calls executed by Catalyst-Agent during the screening of \ce{CoAl2O4} (Materials Project identifier mp-36447, space group $Fd\bar{3}m$) for the oxygen reduction reaction using the $\ast$OH adsorbate.
 Each call is shown with its tool name, input parameters (JSON), and the returned output (JSON).
 The outer MCP protocol envelope (\texttt{"result": "..."}) is unwrapped for clarity; only the parsed payload is shown.
-Calls~1--5 correspond to structure retrieval and unstrained adsorption energy evaluations across five Miller index facets.
+Calls~1--5 correspond to structure retrieval and unstrained adsorption energy evaluations across five Miller-index facets.
 Calls~6--9 repeat the adsorption analysis on the same facets under 2\% compressive in-plane strain.
 All energies are in~eV.